buzzdecafe/buzzdecafe.github.com/_posts/2016-02-05-exceptional-composition.md

 This is a bit naive.
 The biggest problem is what if I encounter a zero?
 At that point I know that the whole product will be zero.
 I can stop multiplying.
-Adding as `if` check doesn't quite solve the problem:
+Adding an `if` check doesn't quite solve the problem:

     {% highlight ocaml %}
       | x::xs -> if x = 0 then 0 else x * (product xs)
     {% endhighlight %}

-What if 0 is the last integer in the list?
+What if zero is the last integer in the list?
 I have built up nearly a billion recursive calls in my stack that I still have to unwind.
 This is the kind of grimy, real-world consideration that some functional programmers like to sweep under the rug.